Get access to everything we publish when you sign up for Outside+.

-For many runners, rain serves as a potential barrier to running safely and injury-free—regardless of the season.
+For many runners, rain serves as a potential barrier to running safely and injury-free.

-“Safety is a huge component of rainy running,” says Heidi Lueb, a running and triathlon coach with Valor Triathlon Project in Portland, Ore.
-Here are her tips to help you run your best (and safest) when the rain starts pouring.
+“Safety is a huge component of rainy running,” says Heidi Lueb, a running and triathlon coach with Valor Triathlon Project in Oregon.
+Here are her Pacific Northwest-approved tips to help you run your best (and safest) when the rain starts pouring.

 Follow A Familiar Route

-Dark clouds and heavy precipitation can limit visibility even during daylight hours, so it’s important to make sure drivers, cyclists and other runners can see you, says Lueb.
-She recommends the Petzl Tikka headlamp for early-morning and late-evening runs, plus a high-visibility layer like the Amphipod Xinglet Strobe Plus reflective vest.
+Dark gloomy clouds, heavy precipitation, and fog can limit visibility even during daylight hours, so it’s important to make sure drivers, cyclists and other runners can see you, says Lueb.

 Protect Your Feet

-Wet socks can cause painful hot spots on your feet, so Body Glide and merino wool are lifesavers for rainy runs, says Lueb.
+Wet socks can cause painful hot spots on your feet, so anti-chafing balms and merino wool are lifesavers for rainy runs, says Lueb.
 She wears Feetures Merino+ Cushion socks, which also keep feet warm in the winter and cool in the summer, and uses an anti-chafe balm to reduce friction and the chance of blisters.
 “They really are the key to happy feet,” she says.